dr-jts/recipes/salad/salads.md

 1. Whisk all the dressing ingredients well until thick and creamy in consistency.
 Taste and adjust the seasoning, if needed.
 1. Cook the quinoa according to the instructions on the packet (or buy a 250g pouch of ready-to-eat grains).
 1. Roughly chop the coriander and parsley.
 Place in a mixing bowl with the quinoa and roast broccoli.
 Fold through the dressing and carefully pile into a serving bowl.
-2. 1.Sprinkle the peas, flaked almonds and lemon zest over and serve.
+1. Sprinkle the peas, flaked almonds and lemon zest over and serve.
 If you have some pea shoots to hand, use these to garnish.